flyryan/Instant-Scanner-NSF/readme.md

   - Review the log file for any error messages.
   - Ensure all file paths and configurations are correct.
+  - Check for typos in the script, especially in the paths and settings.

 - **Email Notifications Not Sent**:

-  - Verify SMTP server settings.
+  - Verify that the **Email Notifications on Errors** feature is enabled (`$EnableEmailNotification = $true`).
-  - Check if the SMTP server requires authentication and configure accordingly.
+  - Check the SMTP server settings in `$EmailSettings`.
+  - If authentication is required, ensure SMTP credentials are stored correctly in Credential Manager and the `Credential` parameter is configured in the script.
   - Ensure that network connectivity to the SMTP server is available.
+  - Check for any firewall or antivirus settings that might block SMTP traffic.

 - **Heartbeat File Not Updating**:

-  - Confirm that the heartbeat mechanism is enabled.
+  - Confirm that the heartbeat mechanism is enabled (`$EnableHeartbeat = $true`).
   - Check the specified path for the heartbeat file.
+  - Verify that the script has write permissions to the location.

 - **Processed Files Not Logged**:

-  - Ensure the processed files logging is enabled.
+  - Ensure the processed files logging is enabled (`$EnableProcessedFilesLog = $true`).
   - Verify the path to the processed files log.
+  - Check for permission issues on the log file's directory.

 ---